MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/ios.md

 ### 4.2 Add the `start:withServices:` method

-Insert the following line in the app's `didFinishLaunchingWithOptions` delegate method:
+Add the following lines into the specific method.
+1. For UI Kit AppDelegate lifecycle you need to add into `didFinishLaunchingWithOptions` delegate method;
+2. For Swift UI App lifecycle you need to create init() method into `struct` and add initialization code in it.

 ```objc
 [MSAppCenter start:@"{Your App Secret}" withServices:@[[MSAnalytics class], [MSCrashes class]]];